Avant Healthcare Presents at MASS West

-Sean Markwardt, Managing Director of Medical Affairs at Avant Healthcare, discusses how Medical Affairs can help bridge the “complexity gap”—the idea that that social, technological, and cultural reality evolves at a faster rate than human institutions.
+Sean Markwardt, Managing Director of Medical Affairs at Avant Healthcare, discusses how Medical Affairs can help bridge the "complexity gap"—the idea that social, technological, and cultural reality evolves at a faster rate than human institutions.

-I’ll get to Bowie in a minute, but first I wanted to make the potential ambiguity of our title a bit more clear.
+Sean Markwardt: I’ll get to Bowie in a minute, but first I wanted to make the potential ambiguity of our title a bit more clear.
 It’s probably no surprise to anyone here that the pharma industry is about ten years behind most other industries when it comes to innovation, trends, technology, and even customer centricity.
 And in my own estimation, it’s quite possible that Medical Affairs organizations could be five to ten years behind their commercial counterparts.
-And so the argument I’m about to make is that understanding and making incremental changes toward one fundamental concept can accelerate the support and value that Medical Affairs delivers to both its customers and healthcare community.
+And so the argument I’m about to make is that understanding and making incremental changes toward one fundamental concept can accelerate the support and value that Medical Affairs delivers to both its customers and the healthcare community.
 Before I get to that concept, I want to start with a quick case study from a different market.

 When Tesla launched – and I personally had this judgment – people thought they were crazy because they were selling cars out of showrooms in shopping malls.
 What you’re looking at here is a Tesla pop-up store.
 Elon Musk is selling cars the same way Kanye sells his Yeezy sneakers outside of concerts for people who couldn’t score tickets to his show.
 This seemed really crazy at the time, and it may still seem crazy, but Tesla also has one of the largest market capitalizations of any automotive company, and their share price has increased by a multiple of 10 in the last 5 years, compared to General Motors, Toyota, Daimler, and Fiat who have barely held a stable share value in the last 5 years, so clearly they’re doing something right.
 This illustrates a really important point in Tesla’s behavior, which shows their willingness to adapt to customers in ways their competition does not – and that point is the concept of this presentation – which is called the Complexity Gap.